bushfireio/pages/privacy.md

 ## Accessing your personal information
 If you would like to access your personal information held by Disaster Science, please let us know.
 We reserve the right to charge a fee for searching for, and providing access to, your information on a per request basis.

+## Facebook data deletion requests
+If you would like to delete you personal information (name and email address) held by Disaster Science, please contact us at privacy@disasterscience.co.
+Please include your Facebook email address and Bushfire.io User ID, this is found on your My Account page, after logging in.

+## Other data deletion requests
+Please contact us at privacy@disasterscience.co if you have any other deletion requests.
+We will need your Bushfire.io User ID, found on your My Account page after logging in.

 ## Contacting us
 We welcome your comments regarding this Privacy Policy.
 If you have any questions or would like further information, please contact us by the following means: